Aliases for SLC5A7 Gene

 GeneCards Summary for SLC5A7 Gene

 SLC5A7 (Solute Carrier Family 5 Member 7) is a Protein Coding gene.
-Diseases associated with SLC5A7 include neuronopathy, distal hereditary motor, type viia and distal hereditary motor neuropathy type 7.
-Among its related pathways are Phospholipase D signaling pathway and Circadian entrainment.
-GO annotations related to this gene include transporter activity and choline transmembrane transporter activity.
+Diseases associated with SLC5A7 include Myasthenic Syndrome, Congenital, 20, Presynaptic and Neuronopathy, Distal Hereditary Motor, Type Viia.
+Among its related pathways are Monoamine Transport and Phospholipase D signaling pathway.
+Gene Ontology (GO) annotations related to this gene include transporter activity and choline transmembrane transporter activity.
+An important paralog of this gene is SLC5A9.

-Imports choline from the extracellular space to the neuron with high affinity.
+Transmembrane transporter that imports choline from the extracellular space into the neuron with high affinity.
 Choline uptake is the rate-limiting step in acetylcholine synthesis.
 Sodium ion- and chloride ion-dependent.